‘King Arthur’s Gold’ Review – 2D Action Multiplayer Bonanza

 It takes a bit of getting used to but once you understand how to co-operate with your teammates King Arthur’s Gold becomes an enjoyable multiplayer romp, the likes of which you have never played before.
 With potentially 64+ player games, as well as multiple game types and even new challenges on the cards for future updates, this title offers an incredible amount to users for the magical price of nothing.

-The look and feel of King Arthur’s Gold hearkens back the days of early Mario and Megaman.
-The cute visuals juxtapose nicely with the battle elements and, like the aforementioned Team Fortress 2, it is these visuals which allow players to enjoy a sprinkling of levity in what can undoubtedly become an intense multiplayer experience.
+The look and feel of King Arthur’s Gold hearken back the days of early Mario and Megaman.
+The cute visuals juxtapose nicely with the battle elements and, like the aforementioned Team Fortress 2, it is these visuals that allow players to enjoy a sprinkling of levity in what can undoubtedly become an intense multiplayer experience.

 Sound, on the other hand, is almost nonexistent, and Iâd like to put that down to the game still being in a relatively early stage of development.
 Early enough at least that the devs will have time to score some original background music.
 In its current form, King Arthur’s Gold only boasts a few generic sound effects for mining, building, fighting, etc. Of course, this allows one to create their own iTunes soundtrack in the background, but it would be nice to enjoy some music of the period in future updates.

 Aside from a lack of any real soundtrack, the only other gripe I have with King Arthur’s Gold is the initial loading time.
 Once inside, loading up a solo game and even jumping into a quick multiplayer match is incredibly quick â made possible in at least some part by the developerâs choice of visuals.
 However, when first starting the game players will often be condemned to a lengthy loading screen that seems to belie the true simplicity of the game.